FlippingFlips/pingod-addons/docs/content/getting-started/basicgame-game-resources.md

 weight: 41
 ---

 In the `PinGodGame.tscn` is a `ResourcePreloader` node.

 When this is loaded with the scene it looks for the packs you have set in the `Resource Packs`.

-This scene was duplicated from `addons\PinGodGame\Scenes\Resources.tscn` and uses the resource script in `addons`.

-We need to have this copy in our project otherwise if using the `addons` it will change it for all games.

 ![image](../../images/pingodgame-resources-tree.jpg)

+This scene was duplicated from `addons\PinGodGame\Scenes\Resources.tscn`.

+We need to have this copy in our project, otherwise if we are directly using the `addons` scene, it will change it for all games.

+With our duplicated `Resources.tscn` and reusing the base script `Resources.cs` we can add new packs and assets key / values in our game.

+---
 ### Resource Packs
+---

 By default the collection includes the export packs in the previous section. `pingod.gfx.pck` and `pingod.snd.pck`

-You can add
+You can add with the scene inspector or directly in the `tscn` file it saves to.

 ![image](../../images/pingodgame-resources-inspector.jpg)

+---
-### Resources
+### Resources (Key, Path)
+---

 Add resources that will be pre loaded in this dictionary by key , path.